 If you sell to customers in the European Union, enable the EU VAT module to enable the EU VAT Rate Provider that enables automatically up-to-date tax rates across all countries in the EU.
 This loads (and caches) tax rates from an open-source, community-maintained dataset for standard and reduced tax rates around the EU.

 If you sell to customers across the United States, the TaxJar module can be used to get automated sales tax calculations.
 This service covers virtually all possible Sales Tax rules, including product-specific exemptions if you configure the right product codes, and can also be used to help with your tax reporting, but does have a monthly cost to use.

 For all other regions, or if you prefer to manually set rates, you can use the standard configuration.
 We’ll look at configuring the actual tax groups and rates in a minute.

 Products & Cart

 Setting up Statuses

 The default installation created a simple status workflow for you.
-In Configuration > Statuses you can see that in action.
+At Configuration > Statuses you can see that in action.

-For now, we'll leave that as-is, but later on you may want to change the emails that get send when an order is paid.
-Click on "Payment Received" in the Status Changes column for Draft to see the actions that are fired when the payment is received.
+For now, we’ll leave that as-is, but later on you may want to change the emails that Commerce sends when an order is paid.
+You can find those by clicking on “Payment Received” in the Status Changes column for Draft, to see the actions that are fired when the payment is received.

 You’ll see two email actions are configured here, a confirmation email to the customer, and the order notification to the merchant.
 By clicking on the name (or “Edit Status Change Action” in the Actions menu), you can see the subject, recipient, and content configuration for each.
 By default these use templates, but you may need to tweak the recipient email on the order notification to merchant.